-ARTICLE 9.01 UNPAID LEAVE:
+ARTICLE 9.01 UNPAID LEAVE.

-- A. Any employee in the classified service who has permanent status may be granted leave of absence without pay in excess of ninety (90) calendar days upon written request of the employee, which is recommended by his/her department head and approved by the Board of Supervisors.
-In the case of leave without pay of ninety (90) calendar days or less, approval may be granted by the Personnel Director.
-Benefits do not accrue during a leave of absence without pay. - 1.
-Illness or disability: - 2.
-Maternity leave.
+A. Any employee in the classified service who has permanent status may be granted leave of absence without pay in excess of 90 days upon written request of the employee, which is recommended by his/her department head and approved by the Board of Supervisors for the reasons listed below.
+In the case of leave without pay of ninety calendar days or less, approval may be granted by the Personnel Director.
+Benefits (including vacation and sick time) do not accrue during a leave of absence without pay.

+1. Illness or disability;

+2. Maternity leave.
 An employee may choose to utilize accumulated sick leave for maternity purposes.
-In the case that an employee chooses to use accumulated sick leave for maternity leave, this section does not apply.
+In the case that an employee's accumulated sick leave is exhausted or the employee chooses not to use sick leave this section does not apply.
 Employee's personal physician will determine how close to the date of the expected birth of the child the employee may work.
-Pregnancy leave shall be for a period consistent with applicable laws; - 3.
-To take a course of study that will increase the employee's usefulness upon return to his position; - 4.
-Personal reasons acceptable to the employee's department head and to the Board of Supervisors. - B. A leave of absence without pay may be for a period not to exceed one year and may extend only upon the approval of the Board of Supervisors.
-Failure of an employee to return to his county employment upon termination of an authorized leave of absence shall be grounds for dismissal from county service. - C. Military leave shall be governed by provisions of the Military and Veterans Code.
+Pregnancy leave shall be for a period consistent with applicable law;

+3. To take a course of study which will increase the employee's usefulness upon return to his position;

+4. Personal reasons acceptable to the employee's department head and to the Board of Supervisors.

+B. A leave of absence without pay may be for a period not to exceed one year and may extend only upon the approval of the Board of Supervisors.
+Failure of an employee to return to his county employment upon termination of an authorized leave of absence shall be grounds for dismissal from county service.

+C. Military leave shall be governed by provisions of the Military and Veterans Code.

+D. Whenever an employee who has been granted leave without pay desires to return before expiration of such leave he shall notify his department head as soon as possible in advance of his return.

+E. A vacancy resulting from an approved leave of absence should be filled by a limited term appointment, and the person appointed to fill his vacancy shall be informed by his department head that his employment in that position is temporary.

-- D. Whenever an employee who has been on leave without pay desires to return before expiration of such leave, he/she shall notify his department head as soon as possible in advance of his/her return, but not less than 14 days.
-The department head may waive the 14 day requirement. - E. Approval of leave without pay by the Board of Supervisors is not necessary when leaves are governed by federal and state family and medical leave laws or in the case of established or contested work-related injuries. - F. In addition to A through E above, employees may be eligible for certain other unpaid leaves pursuant to Appendix G.
+F. Approval of leave without pay by the Board of Supervisors is not necessary when leaves are governed by federal and state family and medical leave laws or in the case of established or contested work-related injuries

+G. In addition to A-F above, employees may be eligible for certain other unpaid leaves pursuant to Appendix F.